 Serve Palestine in 2022

-Here are two ways you can support Masjid Al-Aqsa and her caretakers:
+Here are three ways you can support Masjid Al-Aqsa and her caretakers:

 - Sponsor a Palestinian family with your Zakat (or Sadaqah).